turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 Properties give an element special characteristics that you can relate to other documents or elements.

 For example, take the button we mentioned when discussing states.
-That button specifcially controlled the sidebar-menu, but what if there are multiple menus that have similar buttons?
-ARIA lets us add additinoal properties that link elements together.
+That button specifically controlled the sidebar-menu, but what if there are multiple menus that have similar buttons?
+ARIA lets us add additional properties that link elements together.

 ```html
 <button